Data Input/Output

 The memory mapping function ⎕MAP

-associates a file on disk with an APL array in the workspace.
+allows you to treat a file on disk as if it were a variable in the workspace.
 This is useful if you are working with data that cannot fit inside the available workspace memory.
 One approach might be to read the data in chunks and process one chunk at a time (for example, see the "Records" variant option for ⎕CSV

 ).
 Another approach is to use ⎕MAP